-Marketable Securities.
-The Company's marketable securities consist of equity securities, which are reported at fair value with changes in fair value included in the statement of operations.
+Marketable Equity Securities.
+The Company's marketable equity securities are reported at fair value with changes in fair value included in the statement of operations.

 Equity accounted investments.
 Investments in incorporated entities in which the Company has the ability to exercise significant influence over the investee are accounted for by the equity method.